markt-de/puppet-galera/README.md

 ## Requirements

-* Puppet 5 or higher
+* Puppet 6 or higher
-* puppetlabs-mysql
+* [puppetlabs/mysql](https://github.com/puppetlabs/puppetlabs-mysql) and other soft dependencies
+* A [supported version](#os-and-cluster-compatibility) of MySQL, MariaDB or XtraDB Cluster

 ## Usage